AswinSunil/url-shortener/README.md

 In this Application, the request from client is sent using POST, and the application responds with a JSON object.
 _______________________________________________________________________________

-The above Application is deployed in Minikube running on a windows laptop.
+The above Application is deployed in the kind cluster running on the github runner.

 Requirements:
-1. A github account and Repo
+1. A github account
-2. VS Code installed on laptop
+2. VS Code - install it from the Appstore
-3. Git installed on laptop
+3. Git - install using the command sudo apt install git
 _______________________________________________________________________________

-Install VS code using exe file
+Create a new repo in GitHub called url-shortener using the github website.

-Install Git using exe file
+In vs code, click view->terminal and enter the command git clone https://github.com/AswinSunil/url-shortener (link of the repo we created above)

-Create a new repo in GitHub called url-shortener
+The above command will ask for your github username and password.
+Enter your username but do not enter password instead use your github token as password.

-vs code -> view -> terminal
+Generate Github tokens:

-In the terminal enter the following command: git clone linkofyourgithubrepo
+Click Github Profile Icon -> Settings -> Developer Settings -> Personal Access Tokens (PAT) -> Classic Tokens -> Create new Classic Tokens Give note, expiration date and permissions for Repo, workflow and GHCR then click -> Generate Token

-The above command will do three of the following:
+To know the Github Username:

-1. Connect Git installed on the laptop to VS Code
+Click on the Profile Icon, the top name is the Github Username.
+Github username is not case sensitive which means devsunil and DevSunil will be considered same.

-2. Through Plugin connect VS code and the respective Github Repo
+After entering username and password repo will be cloned locally.

-3. Clone the respective Github Repo to our laptop.
+In vs code, file -> open folder and select the repo which we cloned.
+The repo will be empty so add sub directories, files and codes as needed.
+Note: After each addition, change, etc. save and commit so that the changes will be pushed from the local repo to online repo.

-Note: The cloned Github Repo by defaut will be present in C:\Users\username\github_repo_name; this repo will be empty because we still have not added the code.
+Before committing we must set our name and mailid in vs code so that git will know who pushed the changes and committed:

-Using the VS code terminal configure your username and mail_id which will be visible during commit views: git config --global user.name "Your Name" git config --global user.email "your-email@example.com"
+git config --global user.name "Your Name" git config --global user.email "your-email@example.com"
 _______________________________________________________________________________